What did you think an artist would pick up on from your poem?

 Artist Michele L’Heureux: Tons!
 I’m in the middle of installing an exhibition of work by four artists for the Wheaton College gallery, and it is turning out to be spectacular: Jodi Colella, Marina Zurkow, Andi Sutton, and Julie Kumar.
 Come check it out after October 17!

 Poet Gibson Fay-LeBlanc: Don’t think I won’t be posting this in ice rinks all over Southern Maine.
 Anyone who cares to, put it up in a rink somewhere!

 Artist Michele L’Heureux: So fun to respond to poetry visually.
 Can’t wait to do it again!

 A post-script from Michele after seeing this page:

-I forgot to tell you that Vaino Kola, who Gibson mentions in his interview, was my most beloved art professor at Wheaton College and has remained a friend and mentor to me for the past 25 years.
+I forgot to tell you that Vaino Kola, whom Gibson mentions in his interview, was my most beloved art professor at Wheaton College and has remained a friend and mentor to me for the past twenty-five years.
 What a small world and an interesting coincidence that reinforces the connection between Gibson’s poem and my art!